• Skip to primary navigation

 **This post contains affiliate links.
 Purchasing through these links helps support this blog (thanks!) at no additional cost to you.

-But, you may ask, what can kids really learn from play?
+But, you may ask, what can kids learn from play?
 Part of the attraction of academic-based early education is the learning is tangible, not subtle.
 When a child is working on “drill” worksheets, you can ask them what 2 +2 equals and they can answer.
 The effects of play-based learning are often more subtle so we adults are not as impressed with them.
 But that doesn’t mean the effects are any less real.

 Related reading: The Fallacy of Early Academics: Why Play-Based Preschool Matters